Terms and conditions

 - Replaced parts shall become the property of the Supplier.

 - The period of limitation for warranty claims by the customer is 24 months, calculated from the passing of risk to customer.
-Warranty claims for batteries, particularly with regard to their performance, are, as a rule, only recognised within 6 months from delivery.
+Warranty claims for software and/or programs, batteries, particularly with regard to their performance, are, as a rule, only recognised within 6 months from delivery.

 - Returns are only accepted after prior agreement with the Supplier.